anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

     }

 Now consider that the server at regr.example is in a transition phase between jCard and JSContact and serves only JSContact when it is told the client understands JSContact.
-In this scenario, the user would not be capable of processing the contact information becuase their client only understand jCard and the server has responded only with JSContact.
+In this scenario, the user would not be capable of processing the contact information because their client only understands jCard and the server has responded only with JSContact.

 ### Architectural Violations